nrz/ylikuutio/doc/ontology.md

 All Entities of the ontological hierarchy form a tree with [`Universe`](../code/ylikuutio/ontology/universe.hpp) as the top node.
 Therefore every [`Entity`](../code/ylikuutio/ontology/entity.hpp) must be given a parent upon creation.

 ## GenericParentModule and ChildModule
-Many parent-child-relationships are similar.
+Many composition relationships, in Ylikuutio usually called parent-child-relationships, are similar.
 Therefore some 'module' classes have been created to avoid writing the same binding and unbinding etc. code again and again. [`GenericParentModule`](../code/ylikuutio/ontology/generic_parent_module.hpp) provides 'parenting' functionality and [`ChildModule`](../code/ylikuutio/ontology/child_module.hpp) provides 'childing' functionality. `GenericParentModule` can be inherited to create some specialized module for some special 'parenting' needs, see [`ParentOfPipelinesModule`](../code/ylikuutio/ontology/parent_of_pipelines_module.hpp) for an example.

+## GenericMasterModule and ApprenticeModule
+Not all relationships are composition relationships.
+Aggregation relatioships in Ylikuutio are called master-apprentice-relationships, and for them the corresponding 'module' classes [`GenericMasterModule`](../code/ylikuutio/ontology/generic_master_module.hpp) and [`ApprenticeModule`](../code/ylikuutio/ontology/apprentice_module.hpp) are provided.
+Depending on the class, apprentice may have multiple masters belonging to different classes, and each apprentice has a lifetime independent of its masters.
+If master moves to an another [`Scene`](../code/ylikuutio/ontology/scene.hpp), apprentices do not follow the master, and master-apprentice relationship is ended.
+However, master residing in an [`Ecosystem`](../code/ylikuutio/ontology/ecosystem.hpp) may serve apprentices residing in multiple different scenes.

 ## Ecosystem and Scene
 [`Universe`](../code/ylikuutio/ontology/universe.hpp) must be created as the first [`Entity`](../code/ylikuutio/ontology/entity.hpp).
 After creation of the `Universe`, 2 `Entity` classes of particular interest can be created, among others to be discussed later: [`Ecosystem`](../code/ylikuutio/ontology/ecosystem.hpp) and [`Scene`](../code/ylikuutio/ontology/scene.hpp). `Ecosystem` is basically an owner of collection of Entities, that's all it is. `Scene` is also a collection of Entities (just like an `Ecosystem`, but it is also a place that can be rendered with the [`Movable`](../code/ylikuutio/ontology/movable.hpp) Entities residing in it.